 You may have seen snap-happy Instagrammers spiking their milks with natural food colors such as beetroot, matcha powder, and turmeric.
 It’s claimed that these prettily-colored moon milk recipes boost serotonin levels and that this warm drink can help re-balance one’s hormones after a hectic day.
 Historically, the drink has been used in ancient Indian holistic medicine as a remedy for sleep deprivation and is usually consumed before bed.

 Stephanie’s moon milk recipe contains Ashwagandha.
 It is one of those herbs that can be taken in the morning to find a sense of calm before a hectic day, or in the evening to get your system ready for bedtime.
+Once a day is all you need.

 Stephanie writes, “I recently learned about Adrenal Fatigue, which my acupuncturist appropriately calls, “Modern Mom Disease.” (not to say just moms get adrenal fatigue, of course).
 My youngest is almost 3 now and I recently remembered I had my own self to take care of as well, not just my little ones.